leomelin/battlecube/README.md

 - If a bot is allowed to give more directions at once (numOfTasksPerTick), directions will be asked again after all directions are evaluated.
 So with a value of numOfTaskPerTick 2, the server will play two ticks before asking for another 2 directions.
 - The game/grid size might change during the game.
 If so, players are randomly positioned after that and all the bombs currently placed are removed.
 - The bot that survives the longest amount of *ticks* without losing, *WINS*

+## Champion bots

+- To judge the strongest bot, we will run a batch of battles, e.g. 100.
+The winning bot is the bot with the most *wins* or, in the case of a tie, the bot who has has lived the most ticks.

 ## Starting a new game